pparjona/University-Practice-with-Hibernate/README.md

 University project done during the 2024 - 2025 Database course.

-Designed and implemented the database schema and core logic for a university project using Hibernate ORM.
-Developed CRUD operations in Java to manage records and integrated SQL queries for data manipulation.
+Java, Hibernate ORM, SQL, Apache Commons CSV – Team Project Developed a Java application using Hibernate ORM to manage relational data via entity mapping.
+Implemented entities for passengers, entertainment, and expenses, and programmed transactional persistence using Hibernate Sessions.
+Extended functionality to read external CSV data using Apache Commons CSV, parsing rows to dynamically create and associate entities with proper relationships, then storing all records in the database.
+Focused on robust file handling, error management, and efficient batch data insertion.
 All with the help of my classmates.

 To run and check: